stephenh/stephenh.github.com/drafts/2013-11-01-spark-partition-sizing.markdown

     partition 2                   user2 /foo.html
       user1 /zaz.html             user3 /bar.html
     partition 3          -->    partition 2
-      user1 /foo.html             user1 /foo.html
+      user1 /foo.html           partition 3
       user3 /bar.html             user1 /foo.html
-    partition 4                   user1 /zaz.html
+    partition 4                   user1 /foo.html
-      user2 /foo.html             user1 /bar.html
+      user2 /foo.html             user1 /zaz.html
-      user1 /bar.html           partition 3
+      user1 /bar.html             user1 /bar.html
       user2 /foo.html           partition 4
 {: class=brush:plain}

 A few things to note:

-1. Spark, by default, picks which new partition a line goes in by hashing it's key; so, in this instead `user2`'s id hashed to partition 1, `user1`'s key hashed to partition 2, etc.
+1. Spark, by default, picks which new partition a line goes in by hashing it's key; so, in this instead `user2`'s id hashed to partition 1, `user1`'s key hashed to partition 3, etc.
-1. This results in the data for any given user now being all within a single partition.
+2. This results in the data for any given user now being all within a single partition.
-2. Partitions will have data for more than just 1 key, e.g. both `user2` and `user3` hashed to partition 1.
+3. Partitions will have data for more than just 1 key, e.g. both `user2` and `user3` hashed to partition 1.
-3. In our trivial example, a few partitions ended up with no data, but this is unlikely in real jobs with large data sets.
+4. In our trivial example, a few partitions ended up with no data, but this is unlikely in real jobs with large data sets.

 I can only draw one ASCII `-->`, but in typical Spark diagrams, there are lots of arrows between each partition, making the name "shuffle" more fitting.